Pastry Day is celebrated by the catering industry each year on December 9.

 Hot crust pastry – the pastry used for pork pies

-Time to make some homemade mince pies!
+Time to make some homemade mince pies with your favourite pastry!